osate/osate2/core/org.osate.help/markdown/OSATEUserGuide.md

 > **Example**
 >
-> In this section we export the project that we imported into the workspace in the presious section.
+> In this section we export the project that we imported into the workspace in the [previous](#import) section.
 Below it is assumed that you have a project named `PropertyViewerExamples` in your workspace.